opensecuritycontroller/community/development/issue_tracking.md

 Choose any amount of the following specifier labels:

 * experience: Impacts the user experience without major functionality impact.

 ### Defect Labels
 Choose **at most one** of each type of label:

 Triage Status
 * triage/approved/active: Accepted defects planned to be addressed on the next release.
 Issues with this label will also have a milestone assigned to them.
 * triage/approved/on-hold: Accepted defects without a targeted release.
 * triage/declined/duplicate: Duplicate of another existing issue, triage should add a mention to the existing issue.
 * triage/declined/by-design: Declined, the reported behavior is by design.
 * triage/declined/no-repro: Declined, the issue cannot currently be reproduced.
 * triage/declined/wont-fix: Declined as wont fix, triage should provide more details.
 * triage/more-info: The issue does not contain sufficient info.
 * triage/re-evaluate: The issue has been updated and is ready to be looked again by triage.

 Assigned Priority
 * priority/critical
 * priority/high
 * priority/medium
 * priority/low

 Assigned Severity
 * severity/critical
 * severity/high
 * severity/medium
 * severity/low

+Test Effectiveness
+* te/automation: Any defect found as a resort of automated testing as part of [osc-tests](https://github.com/opensecuritycontroller/osc-tests)
+* te/manual: Any defect found as a resort of Intel’s manual testing
+* te/other: Any defect found that a customer did NOT report, nor was found through our automation or manual testing efforts
+* te/customer-found: Any defect reported by an end user.